armandmcqueen/tf-tp-hvd-dlami/README.md

 ## Create Amazon EC2 Deep-Learning AMI Cluster

 [Amazon Machine Learning AMIs](https://aws.amazon.com/machine-learning/amis/) are an easy way for developers to launch AWS EC2 instances for machine-learning with many of the commonly used frameworks.
 Our goal is to create a multi-machine cluster of EC2 instances using Amazon Machine Learning AMI.
-This [blog](https://aws.amazon.com/blogs/machine-learning/scalable-multi-node-deep-learning-training-using-gpus-in-the-aws-cloud/) is a general background reference for what we are trying to accomplish.
-In our setup, we are focused on distirbuted training using TensorFlow, TensorPack and Horovod.
+This [blog](https://aws.amazon.com/blogs/compute/distributed-deep-learning-made-easy/) is a general background reference for what we are trying to accomplish.
+In our setup, we are focused on distirbuted training using TensorFlow, TensorPack and Horovod, so we will be using our own [CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) template.

 ## TensorPack Mask/Faster-RCNN Example